cmdcolin/oddgenes/README.md

 http://www.pnas.org/content/101/46/16246

-Two Cytochrome P450 genes that don't confer any insecticide resitance on their own but a chimeric P450 does https://pubmed.ncbi.nlm.nih.gov/22949643/
+Two Cytochrome P450 genes that don't confer any insecticide resistance on their own but a chimeric P450 does https://pubmed.ncbi.nlm.nih.gov/22949643/

 ## Wormbase